 Love a Shark!
-Donate to Shark Stewards and help stop the shark fin trade and protect critical shark habitat.
-These donations go to our campaign in Malaysia, restoring coral reefs, rescuing sharks from trawlers and reintroducing them into the protected area at the Pom Pom Island Field Station run by our research partners.
+Donate to Shark Stewards and support our policy efforts to stop the shark fin trade and protect critical shark habitat.
+These donations go to our campaign in Malaysia, restoring coral reefs, rescuing sharks as bycatch from trawlers and reintroducing them into the protected area at the Pom Pom Island Field Station run by our research partners.
 Your $100 US donation goes to purchasing a shark that would be killed for its fins, transporting and releasing at the Tropical Research and Conservation Centre (TRACC) and monitoring for efficacy elsewhere.
 DONATE HERE.

 Now, you can join us diving, restoring reefs and see your shark off Borneo.

-Join Shark Stewards Director David McGuire in the summer of 2017 on Pom Pom Island diving (or learning how to dive) and helping with hands on shark, coral reef and reef protection.
+Join Shark Stewards Director David McGuire in July of 2018 on Pom Pom Island diving (or learning how to dive) and helping with hands-on shark, coral reef and reef protection.
 Stays on island include transport to Pom Pom from Kota Kinabalu, lodging at the field station, food and dive equipment for one week.
 TRACC teaches marine biology, and offers Basic and Advanced Open Water PADI SCUBA certifications in a tropical setting.

 The field station lodging includes tent platforms 10 meters from the beach, or in the longhouse dormitory.
-Fresh local food is provided and prepared by local people with vegetarian and non vegetarian options.
+Fresh local food is provided and prepared by our native staff with vegetarian and non-vegetarian options.
 Contact us for more information on these exclusive trips, benefitting our conservation work summer 2018.
 Note- the Shark Steward’s summer trip has been completed, but availability to join TRACC is year round.

 Adopt a Reef System and Restore a Coral Reef for Sea Turtles and Sharks